Christine's Slow-Baked Tofu

 - Mix all the ingredients except tofu.
 This creates a marinade.

 - Rinse the tofu.
 Squeeze with a clean kitchen town to get out some of the water.

-- Slice each cake of tofu into 12 slices and then cut each slice into about 8 bite-size pieces.
+- Slice each cake of tofu into 8 slices and then cut each slice into about 8 bite-size pieces.
 (To make about 64 bite-size pieces per cake of tofu.)

 - Oil the bottom of a big roasting pan.

 - Put the marinade in the bottom of the pan.

 - Stir the tofu in the marinade to evenly coat.